 The pulsometer scale is printed on the perimeter of the dial and is calibrated for 30 pulse beats, with subdivisions for each tenth and fifth pulsation along a railroad-style track.
 This scale surrounds the chronograph’s elapsed-seconds scale, which is subdivided into fifths of a second.

 According to Montblanc “All functional planes are individually and manually adjusted in each movement to maximize the smoothness and reliability with which the button triggers the commands.
-Similarly luxurious finishing has been lavished on all other components of the movement.
-The plate and bridges are fabricated from rhodium-plated nickel silver; the bridges are bevelled by hand, and these chamfered surfaces are then manually polished.
+Similarly, luxurious finishing has been lavished on all other components of the movement.
+The plate and bridges are fabricated from rhodium-plated nickel silver; the bridges are beveled by hand, and these chamfered surfaces are then manually polished.

 Minerva was founded in Villeret, Switzerland in 1858, and is widely considered among the best movement makers, especially their chronographs.
 Moreover, it is a nice touch that while this is a Montblanc branded timepiece, the chronograph bridge is adorned with the words “Minerva Villeret.”
 A nod to the fact that this is far from your typical Montblanc timepiece.